Michel-Nguegang/EXERCISES-AND-PROJECTS-PORTFOLIO-from-the-Data-Science-and-Machine-Learning-Udemy-Bootcamp/README.md

 # EXERCISES-AND-PROJECTS-PORTFOLIO-from-the-Data-Science-and-Machine-Learning-Udemy-Bootcamp
-This repository contains all of the notes, exercises and projects offered and completed from the Data Science and Machine Learning Bootcamp on Udemy
+This repository contains all of the notes, exercises and projects offered and completed from the Data Science and Machine Learning Bootcamp on Udemy with Python

 The following topics and projects were covered in the bootcamp:
 - A Python Crash Course